Focus & Attention

-Debbie has an Executive Masters (Dist) from the Institute of NeuroLeadership, is an accredited Team SAFETY™ debrief facilitator (the Academy of Brain-based Leadership) and a ‘Time to Think’ Thinking Environment® Transforming Meetings trainer.
+Debbie has an Executive Masters (Dist) from the Institute of NeuroLeadership, is an accredited Team SAFETY™ debrief facilitator (the Academy of Brain-based Leadership), a ‘Time to Think’ Thinking Environment® Transforming Meetings trainer and a Cognitive Behavioural Hypnotherapist.
 She is an international conference speaker on topics such as digitally supported neuro-management, mindfulness at work, inclusion & belonging in the workplace & overcoming the fear of speaking.
 She lives near Cambridge, UK. www.linkedin.com/in/debbie-jeremiah